isomerpages/ogp-toolkit/_start-here/The 5 year plan/Section overview.md

 ---
 title: Section overview
 permalink: /start-here/5-year-plan/overview
-date: 2022-01-27
-layout: post
 description: ""
 third_nav_title: The 5 year plan
 ---

 ## The 5 Year Plan

 System development and modernisation is know to take notoriously long and often what is planned only materialise 5 years after or even later...
 But does it have to happen this way?

 We beg to differ as long timelines are often due to poor problem scoping, process design, tender requirements writing and vendor management snowballing into massive, complicated systems which often require so long to build that the underlying needs and processes have changed by the time the system is ready for deployment!